digitalbuilders707-ui/awesome-python-project-ideas/Readme.md

 **Curses Docs:** https://docs.python.org/3/howto/curses.html

+### #12 - Alarm Clock

+A basic alarm clock application that plays a sound at a specified time.

+### #13 - Password Generator

+A script that generates random and secure passwords based on user-defined criteria (length, inclusion of numbers, symbols, etc.).

+### #14 - Shortest Path Finder

+An implementation of an algorithm (like Dijkstra's or A\*) to find the shortest path between two points in a graph or grid.

 ### #15 - NBA Stats & Current Scores

 A script that fetches and displays real-time or recent NBA statistics and scores using an API.